Climate and Average Weather Year Round in Knoxville Tennessee, United States

 The cloudiest month of the year in Knoxville is January, during which on average the sky is overcast or mostly cloudy 54% of the time.

 0% clear 20% mostly clear 40% partly cloudy 60% mostly cloudy 80% overcast 100%

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Knoxville varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Knoxville is July, with an average of 13.8 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 46% on July 8.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Knoxville experiences some seasonal variation in monthly rainfall.

 Rain falls throughout the year in Knoxville.
-The most rain falls during the 31 days centered around December 2, with an average total accumulation of 4.2 inches.
+The month with the most rain in Knoxville is December, with an average rainfall of 4.0 inches.

-The least rain falls around October 20, with an average total accumulation of 2.5 inches.
+The month with the least rain in Knoxville is October, with an average rainfall of 2.6 inches.